codership/documentation/galeracluster/source/documentation/arbitrator.rst

 If you use SSL, it's necessary to specify the cipher.
 Otherwise, after initializing the ssl context an error will occur with a message saying, "Terminate called after throwing an instance of 'gu::NotSet'".

-If you don't want to enter the options every time you start Galera Arbitrator from the shell, you can set the options in the ``arbtirator.config`` configuration file:
+If you don't want to enter the options every time you start Galera Arbitrator from the shell, you can set the options in the ``arbitrator.config`` configuration file:

 .. code-block:: linux-config

-   # arbtirator.config
+   # arbitrator.config
    group = example_cluster
    address = gcomm://192.168.1.1,192.168.1.2,192.168.1.3